• Skip to primary navigation

 Instructions

-• Combine the gluten free flour, brown sugar, white sugar, baking powder, and sea salt into a large mixing bowl and whisk to blend the dry ingredients together.
+• Combine the 2 cups gluten free rolled oats, 1 cup gluten free flour blend, 3/4 cup brown sugar, 3/4 cup cane sugar, 1 teaspoon baking soda, and 1/4 teaspoon sea salt into a large mixing bowl and whisk to blend the dry ingredients together.
 Don't forget to add 1 teaspoon xanthan or guar gum if your gluten free blend doesn't contain it.

 • NOTE: You can also use a standing mixer to mix up the cookie dough.
 Just remember to add the wet ingredients first, then add the dry ingredients.
 Mix on low speed and gradually increase when the flour is blended in.

 • Pour the wet ingredients into the dry ingredients and mix them into a soft cookie dough.
-Let the dough sit for 15-20 minutes so the oats can soften.
+Chill the dough for 30-40 minutes so the oats can soften.
 Chilling in the refrigerator is best.

 • Use a medium cookie scoop to drop balls of cookie dough onto a parchment paper-lined cookie sheet.